WSU-SEAL/ToxiCR/README.md

 #[ASE 2022 (Short paper appeared in SRP): "‘Who built this crap?’
 Developing a Software Engineering Domain Specific Toxicity Detector" https://dl.acm.org/doi/10.1145/3551349.3559508]

+##Datasets

+Our code review dataset is: /models/code-review-dataset-full.xlsx <br>

+Our dataset contains total 19,671 labeled CR comments (initially, we had 19,571 CR labeled comments).
+Each comments is labeled as toxic (1) or non-toxic (0).
+Finally, the number of toxic comments is 3757 (~19% of the dataset).

 ## Instructions to use the tool
 clone/download the project </br>
 $git clone https://github.com/WSU-SEAL/ToxiCR.git